peejaywk/FourFifthsJazz/README.md

     * Below the Spotify link and positioned in the center of the page will be a brief description of the ensemble detailing who they are and what they have to offer to potential clients.
     * At the bottom of the page will be information on any upcoming concerts.
 These will be split into individual containers and will reposition depending on the viewing device.
 * About Page
     * At the top of the page will be another image of the ensemble.
-The aim is to attract the users attention to encourage them to read more about the ensemble.
+The aim is to attract the user's attention to encourage them to read more about the ensemble.
-    * Below the main image will five sections providing the user will all the information they need on the enseble.
+    * Below the main image will five sections providing the user will all the information they need on the ensemble.
 These sections are:
         * About Us - A more detailed version of the text on the home page.
 This will be a sales pitch detailing services offered (Concerts/Weddings/Parties/Corporate Events).
         * Influences - Aims to give the users a sense of the type of music they can expect from the ensemble when considering them for a booking.
         * Testimonials - Testimonials from previous clients to help encourage more people to make a booking.
         * Set List - Typical set list
 * Contact Page
-    * At the top of the page will be some instructions of how to contact the enseble.
+    * At the top of the page will be some instructions of how to contact the ensemble.
 This will be via the form displayed on the page or via the email link provided.
-    * The contact form will be below the text and will ask for the users contact details and a description of their enquirey.
+    * The contact form will be below the text and will ask for the users contact details and a description of their enquiry.
-    * Below the form will be a sumbit button.
+    * Below the form will be a submit button.
     * This page can also be accessed by clicking on the 'booking' button located in the main header.

 ### Colour Palette
-The colour palette for the website was deliberetly chosen to complement the background image of the Home page and to produce a warm and welcoming feel to the site.
+The colour palette for the website was deliberately chosen to complement the background image of the Home page and to produce a warm and welcoming feel to the site.
 The [Adobe Color](https://color.adobe.com/create/color-wheel) tool was used to extract a suitable colour palette for the site.

 ![alt text](/assets/images/colour-scheme-muted.png "Colour Scheme")